Writing Test Cases or Testing Without Requirement Documents

-Technically there are no applications without requirements.
-Imagine software that does nothing specific but is simply line after line of code stretching on.
-It will be a staircase leading nowhere.
+Technically, there are no applications without requirements.
+Imagine a software that does nothing specific but simply consists of line after line of code.
+It will have no purpose.

 All software has requirements and is targeted at a particular task; specifically, it is a solution to a problem.
 So requirement-less software isn’t a possibility.

-However, software without documented requirements is a reality that unfortunately most of us face more often that we like.
+However, software without documented requirements is a reality that unfortunately most of us face more often than we like.
 The only thing worse could be that the documentation is insufficient, inaccurate or terribly outdated.
 Sadly, this happens too.
+What should you do in that case?
+Let’s find out.

-Honestly, there is really no substitute to a well documented functional/system requirement document with elaborate use cases and mock up screens.
-Although we have to admit that this is becoming a rarity in the industry due to rapid development cycles and a paradigm shift towards minimum or no documentation.
+Honestly, there is really no substitute for a well documented functional/system requirement document with elaborate use cases and mock up screens.
+However, we have to admit that this is becoming a rarity in the industry due to rapid development cycles and a paradigm shift towards minimum or no documentation.

 Therefore, this article is an attempt at some practices we have followed when we found ourselves in these situations.